 50 EASY MEAL IDEAS FOR YOU AND THE FAMILY

-Perhaps to you they may seem gross, too weird and unachievable all the time but I’ve had to mix and match a lot of things to see what works (I haven’t noted foods specific for any intolerances)
+Perhaps to you they may seem gross, too weird and unachievable all the time but I’ve had to mix and match a lot of things to see what works (People with foods intolerances – the food can be altered)

-1.Separating the food with houmous and cucumber of course!
+1.Separating the food with hummus and cucumber of course!
 It’s a chickpea beef mince (don’t judge the photo, it was nice… Honest!)

 2. Chicken goujon with chopped cheese, houmous and coloured rice with peas in.
 (Already pre-done rice haha!)

-3. Falafel burger, ketchup, coleslaw (yes, houmous.
+3. Falafel burger, ketchup, coleslaw (yes, hummus.
 Get the hint it’s a tried and tested method mine like it)

 4. Jam on toast and chopped kiwi (that’s called ‘I gave up’)